 3D PRINTING DEFINITION

 3D Printing is the process of building products additively, layer by layer, instead of by traditional manufacturing methods like press-shaping or molding.
 3D printing uses precise geometrical representations like CAD and digital 3D models, advanced modeling technology, and automated addition of liquid molecules or powder grains mainly of plastic and metal, fused together through an increasing variety of layering techniques.

 3D printing began in the 1980s with a polymer-based technology called rapid prototyping.
 In this process, the goal was to build a draft of a particular part before investing in creating an expensive mold for a production line.
 Today’s 3D printers provide more accuracy and precision than rapid prototyping because the design of the object is created separately in 3D software.
 High-end 3D printers actually allow multiple materials to be fused together in one print.

 ADDITIVE MANUFACTURING DEFINITION

 Additive Manufacturing (A.M.) is a broader concept.
-It includes first the processes of 3D model design and data transfer that requires constant innovations in computer-aided design and computational power.
-Additive manufacturing also includes at its core 3D Printing technology that still requires further new materials able to being used.
-Thirdly AM includes post printing processes of material removal and object finishing and printer resetting, stage that still can be greatly improved with additional automation and certification standards.
+It first includes the processes of 3D model design and data transfer that requires constant innovations in computer-aided design and computational power.
+Additive manufacturing also includes at its core 3D Printing technology and post printing processes of material removal, object finishing and printer resetting, a stage that could still be greatly improved with additional automation and certification standards.

 ADDITIVE MANUFACTURING EVOLUTION AND ADVANTAGES

-Additive Manufacturing has already started to be economically profitable for large industrial production, because Economies of Scale do not apply like in mass production.
-Present manufacturing relies on equipment and processes that generate Economies of Scale so the large the production, the cheaper the unitary cost of an item.
+Additive Manufacturing has already started to be economically profitable for large industrial production, because Economies of Scale do not apply like they do in mass production.
+Present manufacturing relies on equipment and processes that generate Economies of Scale so the larger the production, the cheaper the unitary cost of an item.

-Mass production efficiency has the downside of no or limited customization, and the fact that items with a below-the-threshold demand that does not justify mass production and either is produced in small batches at higher costs or simply not produced industrially.
-This generates an unsatisfied demand along with a customer behavior prone to disposal rather than maintenance.
+Mass production efficiency has the downside of no, or limited, customisation.
+Items with a below-the-threshold demand that do not justify mass production, are either produced in small batches at higher costs or, simply not produced on an industrial scale.
+This generates an unsatisfied demand, along with a customer behavior prone to disposal rather than maintenance.
 Additive Manufacturing is already producing rapid prototyping and production of highly specialized parts and replacements, as well as products that are difficult or expensive to get through mass production.